|

 4. Reverse geocode the images.

-To rename or redate images, all you have to do is select them, i.e. they don't have to be geocoded first.
-However, when renaming images, you won't be able to use the pattern items that relate to location and direction.
+To redate images, all you have to do is select them, i.e. they don't have to be geocoded first.

 All of the images must be geocoded before you can process them with location data.
 If some are not, you can either delete them from the list or manually assign the latitude, longitude, and altitude information.
 You can quickly access these options by double clicking on the image or by typing directly into the grid.
 Optionally, you can use the 'Edit' pull down menu.
 If ungeoreferenced images exist when you select this option, you'll be prompted whether to automatically remove them before proceeding.